microsoft/WhatTheHack/046-AzureMigrate/Student/03-prepare.md

 - smarthotelweb1 has the IP address of the application server hard coded in `C:\inetpub\SmartHotel.Registration\Web.config`
 - smarthotelweb2 has the database connection string in `C:\inetpub\SmartHotel.Registration.Wcf\Web.config`

+Make sure to download the registration key for the Recovery Services vault from a browser inside the Azure VM, instead of downloading it to your local machine and then moving it to the Azure VM (time zone differences might make the registration process fail).

 ## Success Criteria

 - On-premises Virtual Machines have been replicated to Azure